 The native Egyptian pharaohs built the pyramids 2,500 years before Cleopatra was born.
 By the time of her birth, Egypt was in decline and ruled by foreigners.
 (Photo: Vincent Brown/CCBY2.0)

-When Cleopatra was born, Egypt was in frank decline.
+When Cleopatra was born in the 1st. century BC, Egypt was in decline.

 The country had had an impressive run; it had been a superpower for millennia.
 The native Egyptian pharaohs had built amazing cities, pyramids, and temples.
-But that had happened 2,500 years before Cleopatra’s birth.
+But that took place 2,500 years before Cleopatra’s birth.

 By the 900s BC, Egypt had lost its power.
 And it was invaded by the Libyans.

 Cleopatra’s family: the Ptolemies.
 They were highly inbred.
 The Ptolemy kings married their full-sisters.